GiveMePseudonyms/Epidemic-Sim/README.md

 ### Mortality rate
 The percentage of cases which will result in death.

+### Post-recovery immunity period
+The length of time for which a person who has recovered has immunity to re-infection.

+### Post-recovery immunity period variance
+The amount of randomness applied to the period of immunity granted after recovery.

+### Vaccinations
+Switches on/off vaccinations.

+### Daily vaccination chance (%)
+Determines how likely each unvaccinated person is to be vaccinated each day.

+### Masks
+Switches on/off mask usage.

+### Mask usage (%)
+Determines how many people will use a mask as a percentage of the population.
+This will also have some slight variance for realism.

 ### Days to simulate
 How many days to simulate.
 This can be changed and repeated to move in smaller or larger steps.